Anita-Kahenya/Coin-Flex/README.md

 # Coin-Flex
-A Mini Web Application for displaying a list of coins and a list of trending coins.
+A Front-End Mini Web Application for displaying a list of coins and a list of trending coins.
 # Author : Name :Date
 Wamburia Muchina :11/12/2022
 ## Screeenshots